cmpsc-481-s22-m1/PyPiCounter/README.md

 ### Importing into Another Grading Tool

-1. Install from PyPi by running `poetry add pypicount` in your terminal.
+1. Install from PyPi by running `poetry add pypi-counter` in your terminal.
 2. Import the PyPiCounter package with the syntax: `import pypi_count`.
 3. Run the functions in the package using the `PiPyCount.[function]` syntax.
 For example, `PiPyCount.count_class_definitions(file_name)`